Kat Hutchinson

 A Psychoanalytic Lens

-Working through a psychoanalytic lens helps us to uncover feelings, thoughts, conflicts, desires and ways of relating that have been repressed, out of our conscious mind and bring them into awareness.
+Working through a psychoanalytic lens helps us to uncover internal feelings, thoughts, conflicts, desires and ways of relating that have been repressed, out of our conscious mind and bring them into awareness.

 Memberships and Code of Ethics